Blog

 • Stay connected: Regular check-ins can make a vulnerable person feel valued and less isolated.

 • Encourage professional help: If you see signs of suicidal ideation, suggest that the person seek help from a therapist, counselor or helpline.
-Remember, it’s okay to lean on professionals.

 Resources